We just wrote an extended blog post that explains the benefits of “chunking” your training materials and gives tips for how to do it.

 Click here to read the extended article on chunking.

 Otherwise, if you’d like a high-level overview of chunking and then would like to see how you can use chunking to make your mining safety training program more effective, read on.

 The Bird’s Eye View on Chunking Training Materials

-- Chunking refers to taking training material (during the design phase), breaking them up into little “bite-sized” parts, and then organizing them in a way that makes the material easier for your employees to learn.
+- Chunking refers to taking training material (during the design phase), breaking the training materials up into little “bite-sized” parts, and then organizing them in a way that makes the material easier for your employees to learn.

-- Chunking is helpful because of how our brains work-in particular, the limits on our working memory to hold only about four bits of information at a time.
+- Chunking is helpful because of how our brains work when we learn-in particular, the limits on our working memory to hold only about four bits of information at a time.

 - Although learners who are novices or experts in a given topic can each only remember about four chunks at a time, experts can remember bigger chunks.